aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 #### Cost

-Aside from compliance and security requirements, your may want to consider the cost of using custom key stores.
-Below you can find a cost comparison between default AWS KMS key store and AWS KMS custom key store.
+Aside from compliance and security requirements, you may want to consider the cost of using custom key stores.
+Below you can find a cost comparison between default AWS KMS key store and AWS KMS custom key store for the N. Virginia AWS region (us-east-1).
+You can find the latest KMS pricing information [here](https://aws.amazon.com/kms/pricing/).

 ##### KMS Default (Monthly Cost)